 Introduction

 The recognition of the interplay of biological evolution and geological change laid the foundation for the field of historical biogeography (Wallace, 1854).
-Centering on the study of how the geographic distribution of organisms has changed over evolutionary time and how those changes are shaped by Earth’s geological history, historical biogeography forces the interpretation of biological data in reference to a specified geological background.
+Centering on the study of how the geographic distribution of organisms has changed over evolutionary time and how those changes are shaped by Earth’s geological history, historical biogeography inherently forces the interpretation of biological data in reference to a specified geological background.
 This analytical approach has led to the description of generalizable patterns, such as in island biogeography (Whittaker et al., 2017), and to the description of broad patterns of organismal distribution through time ().

-That organismal evolution proceeds in parallel to changes in abiotic conditions (e.g., landscape or climate shifts), has prompted the use of patterns of co-variation in geographic distributions and genomic data as proxies to infer shared abiotic processes (e.g., formation of a barrier to gene flow) that may have driven those patterns (Landis et al., 2021).
+That organismal evolution proceeds in parallel to changes in abiotic conditions (e.g., landscape or climate shifts), has prompted the use of patterns of co-variation in geographic distributions and genomic data as proxies to infer the timing of formation of shared abiotic processes that may have driven those patterns (e.g., formation of a mountain as a barrier to gene flow; Landis et al., 2021).
 From the formulation (and later rejection) of the forest refugia hypothesis to explain a mechanism for the high biodiversity observed in regions like the Amazon (Haffer, 1969), to the characterization of the timing and mode of uplift of mountain ranges (Sanín et al., 2022), and the timing of river connectivity through time (Bedoya et al., 2021), biological data has been used to propose and inform geological models.
 This approach was unified in a theoretical framework named geogenomics (Baker et al., 2014), which involves the reciprocal integration of geological, climatic, ecological, paleontological, and genomic data to test landscape or climate evolution hypotheses from biological data (Dolby et al., 2022; Rahbeck et al., 2019; Badgley et al., 2017).

 Using biological and geological data independently, or interpreting them in reference of each other (e.g., establishing geological analyses as ground truth against which biological data are interpreted) may introduce biases inherent to each biology and geology.
-In the case of geological models, there can be great uncertainty (Bárdossy & Fodor, 2001), and consensus in the interpretation of some data (e.g., provenance analyses) is challenging (Weltje & von Eynatten, 2004).
-There are also challenges in using biological models, as the response of organisms to a shared paleogeographical event is idiosyncratic.
-With gene flow, migration, and other evolutionary processes disrupting the predictability of evolutionary patterns, not all organisms carry the signal from the evolution of a given landscape feature.
+Geological models inherently carry uncertainty for example in the interpretation of zircon data in provenance analyses (Weltje & von Eynatten, 2004).
+On the other hand, standard approaches for the analysis of biological data and subsequent interpretation of geological hypothesis may introduce biases (e.g., divergence dating analyses ().
+Further, as the responses of organisms to a shared paleogeographical event are idiosyncratic, careful attention should be placed to the model system used to infer geological models from biological data.
 Organisms best serve as appropriate model systems for inferring geological history with biological data when they mirror geological history.
-Traits such as a strong affinity to the habitat to be reconstructed, limited or no gene flow, lacking long-distance dispersal capabilities, and small population sizes have all been suggested as making appropriate model systems for referencing alongside geological data (Bedoya, 2024; and seen in Hill et al., 2023).
+However, even if the evolutionary trajectories of a given set of organisms are shaped by a landscape event, the predictability of landscape hypotheses from evolutionary patterns may be affected by common and stochastic processes (e.g., gene flow).